harrymt/energy-usage/ADR.md

 - Victory charts is a library for creating charts.
 - Pro: Easy to use as comes with support for TypeScript and React components.
 - Pro: Better developer experience and easy integration for faster developer speed.

+6. Move package json api commands outta there, we should have all dependecnies in the api